 To identify or know a sphere, especially one that is close enough to occupy a significant part of the visual field, the eye must saccade and change focus, and the perceiver must actively scan its surface.
 More generally, it must construct a scene by gathering information; it must also be an instrument that can be directed by the perceiver to answer her queries.

-All of this reinforces our earlier remarks about the distinction between developmental delays and delays due to cross-modal mismatches in the visual performance of the newly sighted, whether these newly sighted individuals are newly born or newly operated upon.
-After the eyes/visual transducers are established in working order, it takes time for sight to be established—the smooth incorporation of the actions and computational processes that merely begins with the data on visual receptors— is one cause of this delay.
-Merleau-Ponty insightfully points this out, but claims, wrongly in our view, that it is relevant to Molyneux’s questions.
-In our view, it is a developmental issue, not a content-mismatch issue.
+Now, consider this intertwining of vision and touch in the context of our earlier remarks about the distinction between developmental delays and delays due to cross-modal mismatches in the visual performance of the newly sighted, whether these newly sighted individuals are newly born or newly operated upon.
+After the eyes/visual transducers are established in working order, it takes time for sight to be established.
+The question is whether (or how much of) this delay is due to associationist learning, as empiricists like Berkeley would have it, or rather to developmental acquisition, a natural process triggered by experience, but not an increasing function of past experience (as associative learning is).
+We have argued that the time-course of developmental processes that begin with the data on visual receptors is one cause of a delay between the enabling of the eyes and the acquisition of vision.
+Merleau-Ponty insightfully points this out, but assumes, wrongly in our view, that it is directly relevant to Molyneux’s questions.
+The reason he is mistaken is that delays could be traced to a developmental issue, not a content-mismatch issue.
+The issue can be empirically adjudicated: the emergence of the above-stated inter-modal skills on a fixed timetable (akin to the one-week delay in the patients who were operated on by Pawan Sinha’s group) would be evidence of developmental acquisition; sensitivity to quantity of data to which a patient is exposed would be evidence of learning.
+Thus, as we have argued before (Matthen and Cohen 2019, Cohen and Matthen 2021), Molyneux’s Question is not answerable a priori.

 IV.
 Perceptual knowledge and sensory exploration

-We return now to Molyneux's 1688 question concerning (not identification or recognition, but) whether the congenitally blind subject with sight restored could before he touched them know which was which.
+Return now to Molyneux's 1688 question concerning (not identification or recognition, but) whether the congenitally blind subject with sight restored could before he touched them know which was which.
 What does it take to know which was the cube and which the globe?
 An important part of the answer, we'd like to suggest, centers around the notion of sensory exploration.